Introduction of Cang Shu:Atractylodes Rhizome or Rhizoma Atractylodis.

 Property and flavor: warm, pungent, bitter.

-Atractylodes lancea Thunb.DC.:growing shrubs Ecological environment: the plant grows in thickets and bushes on hillsides.
-It is distributed in the middle and lower reaches areas of the Yangtze River, and other areas of China.
+Ecological environment: The plant grows in bushes and grass on hillsides or mountain slopes.
+It is distributed in the middle and lower reaches of the Yangtze River and other areas of China.

-Growth characteristics: The plant atractylodes lancea prefers a cool climate, drought resistance, avoid waterlogging.
-The optimum growth temperature is 15~22 °C (Celsius, or 59~71.6 degrees Fahrenheit), and the seedlings can withstand the low temperature of -15 °C (Celsius, or 5 degrees Fahrenheit).
-It is advisable to cultivate in sandy loam with deep soil layer, loose and fertile, rich in humus and good drainage.
+Growth characteristics: The plant atractylodes lancea prefers a cool climate, is resistant to drought, and avoids waterlogging.
+The optimum growth temperature is 15~22 °C (Celsius, or 59~71.6 degrees Fahrenheit), and the seedlings can withstand a low temperature of -15 °C (Celsius, or 5 degrees Fahrenheit).
+It is advisable to choose a field with half shade and half sun, deep soil layers, loose and fertile, humus-rich sandy loam, and good drainage for cultivation.

-Rhizoma Atractylodis:herb photo Characters of herbs: The rhizome is irregularly nodular or slightly beaded cylindrical, some of which are curved, usually a branch, with a length of 3~10 cm and a diameter of 1~2 cm.
-The surface is yellow-brown to gray-brown, with thin vertical lines, wrinkles, and a few residual fibrous roots.
-There are often constricted shallow horizontal concave grooves at nodes, round stem marks between nodes, residual stem bases at one end, occasionally there are stem marks, and some white flocculent crystals precipitated on the surface.
-The texture of the herb is solid and firm, easy to break, the fracture surface is slightly uneven, whitish or yellowish-white, with many orange-yellow or brown-red oil chambers scattered on it (commonly known as cinnabar spots), which can precipitate white fine needle-like crystals after being exposed for a little longer.
+Characters of herbs: The rhizome is irregularly nodular or slightly beaded cylindrical, some are curved, usually unbranched, 3~10 cm long, 1~2 cm in diameter.
+The surface is yellow-brown to taupe brown (grayish brown), and has thin vertical grooves, wrinkles and a few residual fibrous roots.
+There are constricted shallow horizontal concave grooves at nodes, round stem marks between nodes, usually a residual stem base at one end, occasionally there are stem marks, and some white flocculent crystals precipitated on the surface.
+The texture of the herb is firm and solid, easy to break, and the fracture surface is slightly uneven, off-white (whitish) or yellowish-white, with many orange-yellow or red-brown oil chambers scattered on it (commonly known as cinnabar spots), which can precipitate white fine needle-like crystals when it is exposed in air for a little longer.
 The fracture surface does not show blue fluorescence under an ultraviolet lamp (254 nm).
-The herb has a strong aromatic fragrance, it tastes slightly sweet, bitter, and pungent.
-The herb of better grade has solid and form texture, many cinnabar spots on the cross-section, and a strong fragrance.
+The herb has a strong aromatic fragrance, and it tastes slight sweet, bitter, and pungent.
+The herb of a better grade has a firm and solid texture, many cinnabar spots on the fracture surface, and a strong fragrance.

-Pharmacological actions: ①.resist experimental gastric ulcer and gastritis; ②.regulating effect on gastrointestinal movement; ③.protect the liver; ④.reducing blood-sugar; ⑤.significantly increase urinary sodium and potassium excretion; ⑥.sedative effect on frogs; ⑦.inhibitory effect on esophageal carcinoma in vitro.
+Pharmacological actions: ①.resist experimental gastric ulcer and gastritis; ②.protect the liver; ③.reducing blood-sugar; ④.inhibitory effect on esophageal carcinoma in vitro; ⑤.significantly increase urinary sodium and potassium excretion, etc.

 Medicinal efficacy: Drying damp and strengthening the spleen, dispelling wind and dissipate cold, dispelling wind and dampness, dispel melancholy, clear dirty, improving eyesight.
 It is indicated for abdominal distension and fullness, an overabundance of dampness trapped the spleen, dampness trapped the spleen and stomach, anemofrigid-damp arthralgia (the dampness numbness of wind-cold dampness, wind-cold-wetness type of arthralgia), lassitude and prefer to lying, abdominal distension, loss of appetite, vomiting, diarrhea, dysentery, malaria, phlegm and fluid retention, edema, exterior syndrome with dampness, heaviness and pain of head and body, beriberi, atrophy and flaccidity, rheumatic pain, anemofrigid cold, cold of the seasonal pathogen, soreness and ache of limbs, impotent foot, night blindness.